 These case studies confirm that rugged, digital tools like the Getac F110 can significantly increase the data transfer rate in field services.
 The efficiency gained translates to higher uptime and better quality data, increasing process efficiency and carbon footprint.

-Rugged solutions have their place in the decarbonization effort for field services, increasing the efficiency of energy infrastructure and transport media.
+Rugged solutions have their place in the decarbonisation effort for field services, increasing the efficiency of energy infrastructure and transport media.
 And as energy equipment maintenance does its part to improve efficiency, you can continue researching the trends and technology advancements in this article to spread awareness of where we are, where we need to go, and the best ways to get there.